D.C. United Hall of Tradition

 The D.C.
-United Hall of Tradition (formerly Tradition of Excellence) is an honor bestowed upon players, coaches and club management deemed by the franchise to have crucial to the club's success.
+United Hall of Tradition (formerly Tradition of Excellence) is an honor bestowed upon players, coaches and club management deemed by the franchise to have crucial to D.C.
+United's success.

 Originally known as Tradition of Excellence, the honor was created in 2003 when the club honored midfielder John Harkes.
 Since 2007, six fellow players, executives and media partners have been honored by United.

 The most recent inductee into the Hall of Tradition was United midfielder and current head coach, Ben Olsen was a member of the club during their late 1998 and 2009 dynasty, which included two MLS Cup honors, three MLS Supporter's Shields, a U.S. Open Cup and a CONCACAF title.

 Induction ceremony

 On September 13, 2008, at halftime during a match against FC Dallas, D.C.
 United honored the 1998 squad that won the CONCACAF Champions' Cup including the two finalists for induction into the Hall; Richie Williams and Jeff Agoos.
 Agoos was inducted during a 2-1 playoff victory against the New England Revolution on December 16, 2008, after winning three MLS Cup titles during five seasons with D.C.
 United.

 Díaz Arce and Dirón became the fourth and fifth inductees during a halftime ceremony while D.C.
-United faced the Seattle Sounders at RFK Stadium on September 12, 2009.
+United faced Seattle Sounders FC at RFK Stadium on September 12, 2009.
 Pope was inducted in the Hall at halftime ceremony during a 2–1 loss against the Los Angeles Galaxy on July 18, 2010.